bgmcmullen/data-structures-and-algorithms/javascript/Sort/movie-sort-README.md

 ## Approach & Efficiency
 I sorted the movie arrays with the array sort fuction.
-Tor the title sort I used a helper function to to strip "the" "a" or "an".
+Tor the title sort I used a helper function to strip "the" "a" or "an".

 ## Solution
 [Code](movie-sort.js)\